 Specifically, your family members can remove you or anyone else from the home at any time using the Home app.
-Consider with whom you share your home and devices and understand the broader rights that you are giving them.
+Consider who you share your home and devices with and understand the broader rights you are giving them.

 If you are the owner of a Nest home and choose to migrate to a Google Account, you can select family members you want to keep in your new unified home with Google at the time of migration.